France 3: Entertainment

 One of France 3's most well-known programmes is Plus belle la vie, a recurring soap opera based in the fictional neighbourhood of Mistral, Marseille.
 The show has garnered critical acclaim within France and commands one of the highest viewing figures for the channel.

 Game shows make up an important part of the channel's daytime schedule, currently including Duels en familles, Slam, and long-running quiz show Questions pour un Champion.
 Des chiffres et des lettres—France's longest-running game show—was also a fixture of its daytime lineup after moving from France 3 in 2004; the series concluded in 2024 after 52 years.

 Other well-known programmes are personality talk show Vie privée, vie publique, (Private life, public life), Thalassa, a programme about all things concerning the sea, magazine show Des racines et des ailes and children's science show C'est pas sorcier.
-Cookery and home-improvement shows also feature, with Côté Cuisine, Côté Jardin and A Table!.
+Cookery and home-improvement shows also feature, with Côté Cuisine, Côté Jardin and À Table!.
 Live music shows also feature weekly.
 Taratata focuses on rock music, whilst Chabada rediscovers forgotten French pop songs.
 A selection of these programmes are also broadcast internationally, via TV5Monde.

 Another children's program is Les Minikeums, the first long-running program that introduced the marionettes.
 Until 1 April 2002, T O 3, one of the first children's programs produced entirely in computer-generated images, and the show presented by Theo and Luna, two virtual characters.
 Then after 30 August 2004, France Truc, the show presented by the three robotic animated mascots, Truc, Truque, and Truk, and Toowam, and later Ludo, the second and third long-running programs, which there are only some voice announcers.